 Socialdemokratiet is Denmark's historically most influential party and the cornerstone of the modern welfare state.
-Founded in 1871 by the labour movement, it is today a broad-based party under Mette Frederiksen's pragmatic leadership — firmly left on welfare, firmly right on immigration.
-The party leads the centrist SVM coalition government with Venstre and Moderaterne.
+Founded in 1871 by the labour movement, it is today a broad-based party under Mette Frederiksen's pragmatic leadership, with a firm line left on welfare and right on immigration.
+At the 24 March 2026 election the party won 21.9 per cent and 38 seats, its lowest result since 1903.
+The red bloc won with 84 seats to the blue bloc's 73.

 Trade union members, public-sector employees, and the working class.
 Strongest in industrial municipalities, urban working-class neighbourhoods, and among pensioners tied to core welfare services.